Historic Homes and Places

 Fields of battle.
-Ten miles west of Danville, at Perryville Battlefield State Historic Site, you can walk the fields where Kentucky's biggest and bloodiest Civil War battle was fought on October 8, 1862.
-The battle is reenacted each October.
-(859) 332-8631
+Ten miles west of Danville, at Perryville Battlefield State Historic Site, you can walk the fields where Kentucky’s biggest and bloodiest Civil War battle was fought on October 8, 1862.
+Each October, the battle is commemorated with a reenactment, tours, living history encampments, ghost walks, a parade, and a craft fair and flea market each October.
+(859)-332-8631

 Home of an Indian fighter.
 East of Danville and Stanford via US 150 is one of Kentucky's oldest brick houses.
 The William Whitley House State Historic Site was built in the 1780s.
 Features include a hidden staircase and hiding places in case of Indian attack.
 Open mid-May through December.
 (606) 355-2881